-Alzheimer's disease is a complex puzzle that researchers are committed to solve.
-Currently, 143 drugs are in clinical trials; most aim to treat its causes.
+Alzheimer's disease is a complex puzzle that researchers are committed to solving.
+Currently, nearly 200 Alzheimer's drugs are in clinical trials.

-In January 2023, the U.S. Food and Drug Administration (FDA) fast-tracked lecanemab—the second time in as many years it approved a drug for slowing the progression of Alzheimer’s.
+In 2023, the U.S. Food and Drug Administration (FDA) fast-tracked lecanemab, a drug designed to slow the progression of Alzheimer’s.

-Marketed as as Leqembi™, this latest medication for Alzheimer’s intends to reduce cognitive decline in people living with early-stage disease.
+Marketed as as Leqembi™, this medication for Alzheimer’s has been shown to reduce cognitive decline for people in early stages of the disease.

 Ever since Alzheimer’s disease first had a name, researchers have been working diligently to better understand it: what causes it, how to treat it, and whether there’s anything we can do to prevent it.